robertojguerra/orangepi-zero-full-setup/README2.md

 <h1>9.
 Activate 3D graphics acceleration and test</h1>

+* The OrangePi Zero ARM CPU, _Allwinner Sun8i H3_ has an embedded _Mali 400 GPU_.

+* Fortunately, the open source _Lima.ko_ driver for this GPU is already included by default in Armbian 😄

 * Run "sudo modprobe lima" and check that this kernel module, driver for the Mali 400 GPU, is loaded in Linux.

 * Run "lsmod" and check that the resulting lines have "lima" and "gpu_sched".
 This means that the 3D driver is loaded.